mindaugasw/statusbar-converter/docs/README.md

 - To automatically launch the app on boot, go to System Preferences, search for `Login items` and add the app
 - _Tip:_ on macOS you can change icon order on the statusbar with Cmd-click

+## Installation on Linux

+TODO mention about xsel

 ## Building locally